 The findings indicate that the 59.7%, representing 95 respondents were from Kiambu while 40.3% (64) were from Murang'a County.
 61% of the respondents were female, 69.8% of the respondents were married and majority of the respondents (44%) had completed secondary education as their highest level of education; and the majority of the households (51.5%) consist between four to six family members.
 In both Kiambu and Murang'a counties, most of the respondents (40.9%) tea farming was the main source of income while 36.5% practiced mixed farming (crops and livestock) apart from team farming.
 Only 13% of the respondents engaged in farming other crops other than tea, meaning they are not engaged in tea farming.
-About 3.8% of the respondents cited trade and small business activities as their main source of income.
-About 75% of the respondents rely on farming activities with a quarter (25%) participating in non-farm activities as source of income meaning that agriculture (on-farm) activities remain the source of income for majority of the respondents.
-The evaluation established that the initiated IGAs have positively impacted on the income of the household.
+About 3.8% of the respondents rely on farming activities with a quarter (25%) participating in non-farm activities as source of income meaning that agriculture (on-farm) activities remain the source of income for majority of the household.
 98.7% acknowledged that IGAs initiated in the past 2 years have improved their household income.
 Most respondents' expenditure is higher than their incomes with less than 7% of the respondents spending less than they earn.